puppetlabs/dellemc-powerstore/README.md

 ### Using Plans

 Plans are higher-level workflows that can leverage logic, tasks and commands to perform orchestrated operations on managed devices.
 Plans can be written using YAML or Puppet language (see documentation on [writing Plans](https://puppet.com/docs/bolt/latest/plans.html)).
-Example `PowerStore` plans can be found in the [plans](plans) directory of this repository and are documented [here](REFERENCE.md#plans).
+Example `dellemc-powerstore` plans can be found in the [plans](plans) directory of this repository and are documented [here](REFERENCE.md#plans).

 For displaying usage information for a plan, run `bolt plan show`, for example:
 ```